symbol/symbol-docs/source/guides/metadata/assigning-metadata-entries-to-a-namespace.rst

 Method #01: Using the SDK
 *************************

-1. Define the following :ref:`namespace metadata transactions <namespace-metadata-transaction>`.
+1. Define the following :ref:`namespacemetadatatransaction`.

 .. csv-table::
     :header: "Key", "Value"